Advancing its national REDD+ process in spite of instability

 |Funds transferred||See the MPTF Gateway CAFI page, under "projects" or here|

-The forests of the Central African Republic span over 28.3 hectares and cover 45% of its territory.
+The forests of the Central African Republic span over 28.3 million hectares and cover 45% of its territory.

 The history of the CAR is marked by sudden regime changes, but the recent political and security crises have exacerbated its socio-economic difficulties.
 Landlocked and dependent on the river Oubangui-Congo and routes to Chad and Cameroon, CAR is among the poorest of the least developed countries, with a Human Development Index placing it 187th out of 188 countries (UNDP, 2015).